Plazzzzma/ProjectADA/README.md

 ## Achievements made by milestone 2
 Many things have changed since the initial discussions concerning the project.
 Indeed, it all seems more concrete and achievable by now.
-Here is a little summary of the intermediary goals that were achieved:
+Here is a little summary of the intermediary goals that were achieved.
+They can all be found in the notebook.

 #### Prepare the data